International Letters and Cultures (Arabic Studies), BA

 As students become scholars in the language, cultures and history of the Arabic-speaking world, studying abroad is the perfect transition from the classroom to real life.
 Students can become culturally and linguistically immersed while gaining a deeper insight on a particular part of the world.
 Each of the more than 300 Global Education program options provide an opportunity for students to develop a valuable skill set that can give them an advantage in their career as well as personal enrichment.

 Whether in a foreign country, in the U.S. or online, Global Education programs encourage students to build communication skills, challenge them to adapt and persevere, expose them to differences across the world and increase their ability to work with diverse groups of people.
-When studying abroad, students gain the global perspective and knowledge that prepare them for a future-focused career.
+When studying abroad, students gain the global perspective and knowledge that prepares them for a future-focused career.